Yaoir/VideoPoker-Go-WebAssembly/README.md

 Two cards of one value, and three cards of another value.
 This hand has 6s and jacks.

+Payout for 9/6 Jacks or Better is 9 times the bet.

 ---

 ##### Four of a Kind